 You can increase the allowed max upload size by using a PHP directive.
 By using this directive, you can change the max upload size on one or more directories.

-To edit the PHP max upload size, you need to first have a custom php.ini or user.ini file.
-For more information about these files, see our article, php.ini vs user.ini.
-You need to choose which one you want to use before proceeding.
+To edit the PHP max upload size, you need to first have a custom .user.ini file.
+For more information about these files, see this article about .user.ini.

 How to Increase PHP Max Upload Size

-Once you have chosen whether you are using a user.ini or a php.ini file, you can continue to the steps below:
+Once you have chosen whether you are using a .user.ini file, you can continue to the steps below:

 - Log in to Account Control Center (ACC)